charmed-kubernetes/jenkins/docs/releases/stable/index.md

 **Job**: https://jenkins.canonical.com/k8s/job/promote-charms/

 This job takes a tag, from_channel, and to_channel.
-The tag defaults to `k8s` so it will only promote the necessary charms that make up charmed-kubernetes (the others are kubeflow related).
+The tag defaults to `k8s` so it would only promote the machine charms that make up charmed-kubernetes.
+Ensure that `k8s-operator` is added to the `tags` to include kubernetes operator charms.

 #### Promote charm Options